vpdb/server/doc/code/index.md

 While the API and the storage engine are both part of the server component, the client code lives in a different sub folder called `./client`.
 The structure is as follows:

- - Javascript code is in the `app` folder.
-In production it gets concatenated with the vendor libs and minified.
+ - Application logic can be found in the `app` folder.
+The application code is separated *by feature* and you'll find Javascript code as well as the [Jade][jade] templates.
  - Everything in `static` gets just copied over to the site root directory.
  - The `styles` folder contains the [Stylus][stylus] files.
 It gets also minified in production, along with the styles from the vendor libraries.
- - The `views` directory holds all the markup as [Jade][jade] templates.
-In production they are pre-compiled and statically hosted by Nginx.

 ## Other Folders